Man-of-Mischief/Man-of-Mischief/README.md

-# Hi there, I'm Nidhin B wave 👋
+# Hi there, I'm Nidhin 👋

 I'm a DevOps engineer with a passion for AWS cloud and Linux administration.
 I also have experience in Python development and have created some small applications that are available on GitHub.